-I watched an episode of the Doctor Oz show a few years ago that was dedicated to helping women feel better in their swimsuits.
+I watched an episode of the Doctor Oz show a few years ago that was dedicated to helping women look good in a swimsuit.

 Every woman in the audience looked beach-ready, wearing only her bathing suit (no cover ups allowed).
 The good doctor talked about all things summer body, including: how to rev up your metabolism, blast cellulite, tone your tummy, and, (the grand finale) how to find a swimsuit that will hide everything if all of his other methods don’t work.